woman asking how do I know if I’m in menopause

 So, what do I do if I’m not getting a period?

-If you're not sure exactly where you are in the transition, that's totally okay!
-Whether you're in perimenopause, menopause, or postmenopause, what matters the most is how you feel and managing whatever symptoms you may be experiencing so you can have the best quality of life.
+If you're not sure where you are in the menopause transition, that's okay!
+Whether you're in perimenopause, menopause, or postmenopause, what matters most is how you feel and how you manage your symptoms, so you can have the best quality of life.

 “I like to think of menopause as a transition, not a static event.
-It’s a journey that unfolds differently for each person.
+It unfolds differently for each person.
 While it’s natural to want to know exactly where you are on this path, the most important thing is to pay attention to how you’re feeling.
-How you’re feeling gives us a lot of the information we need to understand your transition.
+That gives us a lot of the information we need to understand your transition.
 Rather than pinpointing the precise moment in the process, the priority should be to manage and address your symptoms.
 Your doctor can guide you based on your age and experiences, ensuring you get the support you need, regardless of where you are on the timeline.”
+Dr. Liss, OB-GYN

 • Very low or very high levels of body fat.